 From rags to riches (both literally and figuratively) this crafty costume shop has gone from a little shack to larger adjacent building over the years, the better to accommodate excitable locals who love to sift through the weird merchandise.

-The shop is sure to awaken your senses and inspire creativity.
+The shop is sure to awaken your senses and inspire art and creativity.

 From make up to madness, there’s a little something in here for everyone.More Info (click to show all)

 6. Learn and dance the salsa

 Although it might not be a typical activity to have on your itinerary, learning to dance the salsa in a place where Cuban culture thrives is an experience that will leave you smiling for weeks.